in ,

 Our Guide to Dog Friendly Cardiff City Centre

-At the centre of it all is the lush expanse of Bute Park, affectionately known as the green heart of Cardiff.
-Spanning a grand 130 acres, this park offers a picturesque landscape of meticulously tended gardens and serene woodland walks, with the majestic Cardiff Castle forming a stunning backdrop.
+In the very centre lies the beautiful green of Bute Park, affectionately referred to by many as the green heart of Cardiff.
+Covering the grand 130 acres, this park hosts views of some of the most beautiful vistas of manicured gardens and serene woodland walks with Cardiff Castle providing the stunning backdrop.

 Top Dog Walks In Cardiff